Marketing mix refers to the different elements involved in the marketing of a good or service- the 4 P’s- Product, Price, Promotion and Place.

 - Generate ideas: the firm brainstorms new product concepts, using customer suggestions, competitors’ products, employees’ ideas, sales department data and the information provided by the research and development department

-- Select the best ideas for further research: the firm decided which ideas to abandon and which to research further.
+- Select the best ideas for further research: the firm decides which ideas to abandon and which to research further.
 If the product is too costly or may not sell well, it will be abandoned

 - Decide if the firm will be able to sell enough units for the product to be a success: this research includes looking into forecast sales, size of market share, cost-benefit analysis etc. for each product idea, undertaken by the marketing department

-- Test launch: the developed product is sold to one section of the market to see how well it sells, before producing more, and what changes need to be made to increase sales.
+- Test launch: the developed product is sold to one section of the market to see how well it sells, before producing more, and to identify what changes need to be made to increase sales.
 Today a lot of digital products like apps and software run beta versions, which is basically a market test

 - Full launch of the product: the product is launched to the entire market